-Prime Minister Narendra Modi To Attend Priyanka Chopra & Nick Jonas Wedding In Jodhpur
+Prime Minister Narendra Modi To Attend Priyanka Chopra & Nick Jonas' Wedding In Jodhpur

 Priyanka Chopra & Nick Jonas Wedding Will Be Much Better Than Deepika Padukone & Ranveer Singh's

 "The whole idea is to be one-up on the other wedding.
-No matter how much they pretend to be friends, there is massive undercurrent of competitiveness between Priyanka and D!eepika," said a film-maker to Deccan Chronicle.
+No matter how much they pretend to be friends, there is massive undercurrent of competitiveness between Priyanka and Deepika," said a film-maker to Deccan Chronicle.

 Priyanka & Nick's Wedding Is Going To Be Very Lavish